Stephanie Weis, Business Intelligence Analyst

 Weis, who previously worked in several roles in the St. Clair County Library System, including library assistant and branch lead, said her work on the technology-based projects shifted her career aspirations from librarian roles to more technical ones.
 Those experiences, along with the Information Visualization course taught by Associate Professor Tim Bowman, ultimately led her to change her specialization and career path to information management.

 Still trying to break free of the library mindset, Weis struggled to decide what type of role to pursue for her practicum.
-She reached out to alumna Paula Montgomery, one of the program’s first recipients of the master of science in information management degree and told her, “I want to be doing what you’re doing.”
+She reached out to alumna Paula Montgomery, one of the program’s first recipients of the master of science in information science degree and told her, “I want to be doing what you’re doing.”
 Weis had heard Montgomery speak at an SIS career advising event about her experience as a revenue integrity analyst for the Henry Ford Health System and decided that she wanted to take her career in a similar direction.
 Montgomery arranged for a practicum position for Weis, who received a job offer before the practicum was even completed.

 “SIS really lives up to its reputation for offering hands-on learning,” Weis said.
 “You can really find your niche in the program while also gaining transferrable skills that I’ll be able to use in my new job and throughout my career.”